A chalazion is a non-infectious, hard lump that forms on the eyelid.

-A chalazion can form when the duct leading from a gland of the eyelid becomes blocked.
-This gland produces an oily substance that lubricates the margins of the eyelid and the front of the eye.
-When the duct becomes blocked, the oily substance can harden.
-This causes a chalazion to form near the edge of the eyelid.
+A chalazion can form when the oil produced from a gland of the eyelid thickens and can no longer flow.
+When the oil hardens, it blocks the gland and causes a lump to form in the eyelid.
 This condition can recur.

-Factors that increase your risk for a chalazion:
+Factors that may increase your chance of a chalazion:

 The initial symptom is a small swelling on the eyelid.
 It may look like a stye.
 It may or may not be painful.
-After a few days, the swelling on the eyelid often begins to harden.
-The bump grows slowly into a hard lump.
+After a few days, the lump on the eyelid often begins to harden.

-A chalazion can cause complications, though not often.
-Complications may include:
+A chalazion can rarely cause complications, which may include:

-Your doctor will ask about your symptoms.
+You will be asked about your symptoms and medical history.
 An eye exam will be done.
 Rarely, a sample of fluid from the chalazion is taken and tested in a lab.

 A chalazion will often disappear on its own.
-Treatment may include:
+If needed, treatment may include:

 A warm compress is applied to the affected eyelid several times a day.
 Follow with gentle massage.